claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 ![Parameter Selection](../img/parameters/parameter-selection.png)

+!!! warning

+    It is recommended to enable [Manual Pitch Mode](../advanced/pitch-mode-manual.md) for notes before adding manual changes via the Pitch Deviation parameter.

+    Notes that are in [Sing](../ai-functions/pitch-mode-sing.md) or [Rap](../ai-functions/pitch-mode-rap.md) pitch modes will have their base pitch re-generated if the note's context changes, which can cause your manual pitch deviations to become meaningless; the parameter curve will remain, however the base curve it was being combined with will have changed.

 ### Pointer Tool (point-based)

 All parameter curves are composed of points (sometimes referred to as "nodes") and the interpolated lines joining them.